Homotopy finiteness of some DG categories from algebraic geometry: More on gluing

-The following Lemma is the key technical point in the proof.
+The following Lemma is the analogue of Lemma \ref{lem:infinitesimal_extension} for matrix factorizations.

-\begin{lemma} Let $g:U\to V$ be a proper morphism of Noetherian separated schemes, and $Z\subset V$ a non-rational center of $V$ with respect to $g.$ Suppose that $U^\prime$ (resp. $V^\prime$) is a square-zero thickening of $U$ (resp. $V$), and we have a commutative diagram
+\begin{lemma} Let $g:U\to V$ be a proper morphism of noetherian separated schemes, and $Z\subset V$ a nonrational locus of $V$ with respect to $g.$ Suppose that $U^\prime$ (resp. $V^\prime$) is a square-zero thickening of $U$ (resp. $V$), and we have a commutative diagram